Sakthipriya07/employee-management/README.md

  In this Employee Management System project, I learned how to build CRUD operations using React, handle API requests, manage state, and design UI.

  I also faced challenges in API integration, state updates after delete and edit operations, and form handling.
-I solved them by improving async handling, re-fetching data after updates, and properly managing controlled components.”
+I solved them by improving async handling, re-fetching data after updates, and properly managing controlled components.